lucianpls/QB3/README.md

 form the QB3 default mode with a second pass generic lossless compressions such as ZSTD or DEFLATE at a very low effort setting.
 This second pass is especially useful for synthetic images that include repeated identical sequences.
-Finally, a simplified mode that is 20% faster than the default and under 0.125% larger.
-The faster mode also speeds up decompression.
+Finally, there is a simplified compression mode that is 20% faster than the default and under 0.125% larger.
+This FTL mode also speeds up decompression.

 # Code Organization
-The low level QB3 algorithm is implemented in the qb3decode.h and qb3encode.h as C++ templates.
-While the core implementation is C++, it does not make use of any advanced features other than templates, conversion to C is very easy.
+The low level, lossless QB3 compression is implemented in qb3decode.h and qb3encode.h as C++ templates.
+While the core implementation is C++, it does not make use of any advanced features other than templates.
 The higher level C API, located in qb3encode.cpp and qb3decode.cpp, which also adds a file interchange format.
+Lossy compression by quantization is also implemented in these files.

 # Change Log

-## Version 1.3
+## Version 1.3.0
-- Bug fixes, performance improvements, more comprehensive testing
 - Stride encoding, matching stride decoding
 - QB3.h is the only public header
+- Performance improvements
+- Improved testing

 ## Version 1.2.1
 - Bug fix, decoding of best mode could fail for 32 and 64 bit integers, due to